-This course provides students with an introduction to the language, both spoken and written.
-Fundamentals of grammatical structures with emphasis on vocabulary building and comprehension of modern Hebrew texts through reading of short stories and discussions.
-Students will learn to understand and produce texts in modern Hebrew.
+This course provides students who already have an extensive vocabulary and knowledge of grammatical structures with a more in-depth study of the language and attention to verb conjugation, noun forms, and syntactic structure of modern Hebrew.
+Students will learn to understand and produce texts in modern Hebrew through exposure to literature, poetry, and everyday conversation.
 Each lesson emphasizes all four skills (reading, comprehension, speaking, and writing) so that students will feel comfortable to use their skills.